 Anyone involved in the solicitation, selling or negotiation of insurance products must have an insurance license.
 These licenses are issued by insurance commissioners in each state, and insurance professionals must obtain a license in each state in which they plan to operate.
 Separate insurance licenses are required for different categories of insurance – Life and Health or Property and Casualty, for instance – with most states allowing individuals to hold more than one license.
 Here, we'll go over the basics on how to get an insurance license.

 Research state-specific requirements

-There is no nationwide standard for insurance licensing, so regulations vary to some degree from one state to another.
+There is no nationwide standard for insurance licensing, so regulations vary (PDF) to some degree from one state to another.
 However, in general, you can expect to be required to undergo a background check, complete a state-approved insurance training course and achieve a passing score on a state-administered insurance licensing exam for each license you choose to pursue.

 Requirements that may be state-specific include the exact license or licenses you will need to apply for to meet your professional goals, since insurance products grouped under a single license differ from state to state.
 Educational qualifications for licensing vary between states as well – the number of classroom hours required to become eligible to sit for licensing exams, for instance

 The best source of accurate information on these requirements is the Insurance Commissioner's office in your state.
 Most have official websites that provide this information online, or you can contact them by phone with questions on how to get your insurance license.

 Once you know the requirements in your state, you are ready to fill out your licensing application.
 Generally, this includes submitting a work history and a background history, so make sure you have that information on hand.
 In many states, fingerprints must be submitted with applications to enable thorough background checks.
 Your state's Insurance Commissioner's office may provide fingerprinting services or be able to direct you to a local notary publics, police stations or other establishments that offer these services to the public.